nathanramoscfa/pyetrade/README.md

 [![Build Status](https://github.com/jessecooper/pyetrade/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/jessecooper/pyetrade/actions/workflows/build.yml/badge.svg?branch=master)
 [![codecov](https://codecov.io/gh/jessecooper/pyetrade/branch/master/graph/badge.svg)](https://codecov.io/gh/jessecooper/pyetrade)

 This is a fork of the pyetrade project which adds the ability to automatically log in to an E-Trade account.
 The original repository left it up to the user to figure out how to automatically log in to their E-Trade account and required the user to manually log in to their account through the browser.
 This is obviously a problem if you are trying to deploy an automated trading program that can log in by itself.
 This fork provides a solution to that conundrum.
-However, as is mentioned in [#9](https://github.com/jessecooper/pyetrade/issues/9) and [#46](https://github.com/jessecooper/pyetrade/issues/46), automating login functions has security and possible legal risks.
+However, as is mentioned in [#9](https://github.com/jessecooper/pyetrade/issues/9) and [#46](https://github.com/jessecooper/pyetrade/issues/46), automating login functions has security risks.
 You agree to bear these risks if you use any code from this repository.
 Keep your login credentials secure and follow cybersecurity best practices.

 ## Completed
 v1 API